-ISAIAH m English, Biblical
+Isaiah m English, Biblical

 From the Hebrew name יְשַׁעְיָהוּ (Yesha'yahu)

-is salvation".
+referring to the Hebrew God.
 Isaiah is one of the four major prophets of the Old Testament, supposedly the author of the Book of Isaiah.
 He was from Jerusalem and probably lived in the 8th century BC, at a time when Assyria threatened the Kingdom of Judah.
 As an English Christian name, Isaiah

 was first used after the Protestant Reformation.

-ISHMAEL m Biblical
+Ishmael m Biblical

 From the Hebrew name יִשְׁמָעֵאל (Yishma'el)

 meaning "God".
 In the Old Testament this is the name of a son of Abraham

 .
 He is the traditional ancestor of the Arab people.
 Also in the Old Testament, it is borne by a man who assassinates Gedaliah

 the governor of Judah.
 The author Herman Melville later used this name for the narrator in his novel Moby-Dick

-IVAN m Russian, Bulgarian, Ukrainian, Belarusian, Serbian, Croatian, Czech, Slovak, Macedonian, Slovene, English, Italian, Danish, Swedish, Norwegian
+Ivan m Russian, Bulgarian, Ukrainian, Belarusian, Serbian, Croatian, Czech, Slovak, Macedonian, Slovene, English, Italian, Romanian, Danish, Swedish, Norwegian, Estonian

 Newer form of the old Slavic name Іѡаннъ (Ioannu)